GpsPrune development

 The translations of GpsPrune are in greatly varying stages of completion.
 This table on the right summarizes the percentage of translations which are complete for each language.
 If you want to help with these translations, there are now three (count them, three!) ways for you to do this.
 The idea is that if the translation process is made as easy as possible for the translator, then the likelihood is higher that somebody might feel like helping out.
 So to make the entry barrier as low as possible, here are the options, in order of preference:

-Obviously it would be great to get the nearly-complete languages back up to 100% again, especially those which were complete for earlier versions of GpsPrune, like for example Catalan, Chinese and Italian.
+Obviously it would be great to get the nearly-complete languages back up to 100% again, especially those which were complete for earlier versions of GpsPrune, like for example Spanish, Catalan and Chinese.

 Unfortunately there are also several languages here less than half-complete, which is why they've not been included in the release jars.
 You can use these files if you want (available from the download page), but obviously most of the texts are still in English.
 Any thoughts from users of these languages?
 Is there any interest in reviving or boosting these translations?